communotey/Legal/index.md

 layout: post
 ---

 These are the agreements on the acceptable use of communote.
-We knew people would want to see the current version and the differences between it and previous versions.
+Why read the whole agreement every time we update something?
+[See just the changes on our GitHub here](https://github.com/communotey/Legal/commits/gh-pages).

 Here you can find the following legal agreements: